13917931-project-tasks/mnsec-docs/en/activation.md

 ### 2. Iniciate mnsec;

-Mnsec can be used with pre-defined topologies:
+**It is important to use root mode while executing these commands.** Mnsec can be used with pre-defined topologies:

 ```
-sudo su
 cd mininet-sec
 cd examples
 python3 firewall.py